02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 - We have to help our children and youth understand the society they live in through the lenses of their faith – before the changing viewpoints of that world become their lens!

-- They therefore also need to understand that other points of views do exist – and not just what those viewpoints are, but also why those who believe them believe them.
-This is about learning to discern what might be true – or false.
+- They therefore also need to understand that other points of view do exist – and also why those who believe them believe them.
+This is about learning to discern what might be true – or false, and why.

-- This implies that we discuss the ‘philosophical’ concepts of God – with a view to developing an understanding of how this, in-turn, relates to ideas about the existence of truth and morality, as well as ethics, tolerance, equality, freedom, interpretation of history – and more.
+- This implies that we discuss the ‘philosophical’ concepts of God – with a view to developing an understanding of how this relates to ideas about existence, truth, morality, ethics, tolerance, equality, freedom, interpretation of history – and more.

 - …and this needs to be done while they are still young!